OpenNews/srccon/sessions.md

 permalink: /sessions/index.html
 ---

+## Sessions at SRCCON 2018
-The following sessions have been confirmed for SRCCON 2018.
+The following sessions have been confirmed for this year's SRCCON program.
 Thank you to all who submitted proposals, and to the [community panel](#community-review) that helped us during the review process.
+[Read more about how sessions work at SRCCON](/sessions/about).

-We have a few sessions still to confirm, and some descriptions here may evolve between now and SRCCON.
-This year's final schedule will reflect any updates and include an evening program of fun, informal talks, discussions, and activities.
+We still have a few session topics to confirm, and some descriptions here may evolve.
+This year's final schedule will reflect any updates and include [an evening program](/logistics#thursday-evening-at-srccon) of fun, informal talks, discussions, and activities.

 <div class="session-proposal-list">{% comment %}The one-line if statement below is ugly but prevents massive whitespace in the template{% endcomment %}
 {% for proposal in site.data.sessions %}